Cubs Spring Training

 Game Day

-Will call windows open at 9 a.m.
-The ballpark's gates open at 11:00 a.m. but the berm remains closed until batting practice is over.
+The ballpark's gates open at 11:05 a.m.
 And if a game is scheduled for a time other than 1:05, ballpark gates simply open two hours prior to that game's start time.

 Food, drink and bag policy